thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 much more solid property in urban India.

-The government thereupon declared its intention to apply Act 9 of 1977 strictly to all alienated assigned land and cancel every transfer.
-It would have been the simplest thing, as the Ranga Rao Committee noted, for every tehsil office has the record of assignments made and every village cultivation account shows the name of the person in actual possession of every bit of land.
-All that was needed was to make this information public and appoint special tehsildars to take up the cases, cancel all the transfers and restore the land to the original grantee.
-The government did no such thing, but instead made an amendment to the Act 9 of 1977.
+The government thereupon declared its intention to apply _Act 9 of 1977_ strictly to all alienated assigned land and cancel every transfer.
+It would have been the simplest thing, as the _Ranga Rao Committee_ noted, for every _tehsil_ office has the record of assignments made and every village cultivation account shows the name of the person in actual possession of every bit of land.
+All that was needed was to make this information public and appoint special _tehsildars_ to take up the cases, cancel all the transfers and restore the land to the original grantee.
+The government did no such thing, but instead made an amendment to the _Act 9 of 1977_.
-The amendment says that after cancelling the transfer the tehsildar is not required to give the land back to the original grantee if the area has been notified for this purpose
+The amendment says that after cancelling the transfer the _tehsildar_ is not required to give the land back to the original grantee if the area has been notified for this purpose
 "in public interest and for a public